"If you are neutral in situations of injustice, you have chosen the side of the oppressor." – Desmond Tutu

 At this juncture, take some time to watch the video below.
 This shows Black parents explaining to their kids how to deal with the police.
 You’ll also learn how these issues have affected Black lives in the United States.

-There’s also this great resource written by an Asian-American mum on the recent surge in anti-Asian violence, with plenty of first-hand tips and advice on talking to your kids about the issue.
+There’s also this great resource written by Boston’s Children’s Hospital on the recent surge in anti-Asian violence, with plenty of tips and advice on talking to your kids about the issue.

 Tools to help you educate the next generation on racism